Courts & Criminal Justice

 Welcome to the Courts & Criminal Justice page.
 Please take a minute to explore these pages and learn more about York County’s role in ensuring civil and criminal justice.

 Below you'll find summaries outlining of the judicial process in both criminal and civil cases.
 If you're looking for a specific court or court-related department, please click here.
-Additional resources are available in the menu at left.

 Please click here to look up criminal case docket sheets through the state's database.
 It includes records from the York County Court of Common Please and local magisterial district judges.